open-horizon/exchange-api/README.md

 ### Todos left to be finished

+- Rename devices to nodes
+- Modify PUT devices/{id}/agreements/{id} body to include the pattern and workload
+- Modify /search/devices for patterns
 - Add 'admin' field to user
 - PUT orgs/{org}/devices/{device}/agreements/{agreementid} to be changed to take "microservices":[{"url":"ms url","org":"myorg"}] instead of an array of url strings like it is now.
 Same change for agbots (url for workload and an org inside an object)
+- Add list of orgs/patterns to agbot resource
+- Implement the rest of the cross-org acls: identities in other orgs can read all public patterns/workloads/microservices, IBM agbots can read all devices
 - See if there is a way to fix the swagger hack for 2 level resources
 - Consider changing all creates to POST
 - Any other schema changes?
+- Do consistency checking of patterns

 ### Limitations